uh-classtellations/uh-classtellations.github.io/index.md

 "Aesthetic is cool.
 Arrows are helpful in following the course order.
 It is a little unclear how to fill the 'Num' section of the Add Course form." - J.S.

+"Helpful to view progress through the years, simple and easy to use.
+Clean up arrows on progess page as it can look confusing."
+E.G.

+"Looks really nice and simple, I really liked how there was a chart that prevents you from putting a class too early.
+One thing I would change is having different color arrows because it's kinda hard to see what leads to what." - A.N.

+"Has great visual clairity.
+For advisors page, move undergraduate requirments from the bottom so that it is easier to view." - N.P.

+"The UH Classtellation site is a really nice website that allows me to organize and plan my courses.
+I love the pathway that lets me see the classes I need to take and their pre-requisites.
+As a suggestion, I'd wish the home page to have more color and contrast with the text; make it more eye-catching when I first enter the site." - G.E.

 ## Developer Guide

 This project requires the downloading of the following libraries: